semantic-release/git/README.md

 ### GPG signature

 Using GPG, you can [sign and verify tags and commits](https://git-scm.com/book/id/v2/Git-Tools-Signing-Your-Work).
-With GPG keys, the release tags and commits made by `semantic-release` are verified and other people can trust that they were really were made by your account.
+With GPG keys, the release tags and commits made by Semantic-release are verified and other people can trust that they were really were made by your account.

 #### Generate the GPG keys